• Skip to primary navigation

 As with everything, there will be exceptions to the rule, but for the most part, these are not the shrimp you want to eat.

-The bigger the better (within reason).
-I usually make shrimp cocktail out of 16-20 count shrimp.
+When it comes to shrimp cocktail, the bigger, the better (within reason) is the rule of thumb.
+I use 16-20 count shrimp.
 That means that you’ll get 16-20 shrimp per pound (also referred to as Jumbo Shrimp).
 And that includes the shell in the weight.
 If you can find them and want to splurge U-15 shrimp (under 15 to a pound) are the best choice.
 Any larger than that and they start to get a little tough.

 *Usually, when you find large shrimp advertised in a grocery store they’re a 26-30 count